musl/cantor/README.md

 # Cantor

-An exploration into CanJS with webpack, babel, etc.
+An exploration into CanJS with webpack, babel, go, etc.

 ## Setup

 - Have npm installed and a working go build environment.
 - Check out this repo somewhere.
 - Run `make` in the root of the repo.